 Old Square Chambers undertake work by various means of funding, we accept instructions that are privately or publicly funded, trade union or insurance backed and where appropriate via Conditional Fee and/or Damages Based Agreements.
 We recognise the need to be competitive in our market place and we strive to offer premium legal services at competitive prices.
 We are always willing to discuss fee structures with our clients to meet every type of budget.
 We aim to remain transparent and flexible in our approach to fees, operating traditional brief fees, fixed fees and daily or hourly rates.

 We consider fees on a case-by-case basis: they are calculated giving consideration to a number of variable factors, including seniority and experience of the barrister, the complexity of the matter, the value of claim and the length of time involved in preparation and attending Court as necessary.
 However it is possible to agree set fees for particular types of work or appropriate hourly rates.
-If you wish to know more about counsel's fees, please contact one of the clerks.
+If you wish to know more about counsel's fees or would like to receive a quotation, please contact one of the clerks.

 Conditional Fee Agreements